openaire/guidelines-data-archives/docs/field_creator.rst

 Attribute affiliationIdentifier (O, 0-n)
 ^^^^^^^^^^^^^^^^^^^

-Unique identifier of the organizational affiliation of the contributor.
+Unique identifier of the organizational affiliation of the creator.

 Attribute affiliationIdentifierScheme (MA, 0-1)
 ^^^^^^^^^^^^^^^^^^^